yanamlnk/gradle-notes/contents/10-multi-project-build/README.md

 ## Sharing common configurations

-`buildSrc` - special subproject
+- `buildSrc` - special subproject

-Best practice: use for custom tasks.
+- best practice: use for custom tasks
-- Build files -> configurations only
+  - build files -> configurations only
-- Custom tasks -> buildSrc
+  - custom tasks -> buildSrc

-- Great tool for encapsulation as long as the code does not need to be shared among multiple, independent projects.
+- great tool for encapsulation as long as the code does not need to be shared among multiple, independent projects
-- Upon discovery of the directory, Gradle automatically compiles and tests this code and puts it in the classpath of your build script.
+- upon discovery of the directory, Gradle automatically compiles and tests this code and puts it in the classpath of your build script
-- For multi-project builds there can be only one `buildSrc` directory, which has to sit in the root project directory.
+- for multi-project builds there can be only one `buildSrc` directory, which has to sit in the root project directory

 A typical project including `buildSrc` has the following layout.
 Any code under `buildSrc` should use a package similar to application code.
 ```